Groupe1Rim/DetectoRIM/README.md

 ### Create chimeria

-Chimerator.py needs .backbone output file from a Mauve alignment and the two aligned sequences .backbone output file must be in text format.
+Chimerator.py needs .backbone output file from a Mauve alignment and the two aligned sequences

+.backbone output file must be in text format

 Sequences files must be in Fasta format

 To create chimeria use chimerator.py :